nic-dgl103/Exercise-3---CSS-Essentials/README.md

   color: red;
 }
 ```
-4. Repeat the same process for the story.html page<br>
+4. Repeat the same process for the Service and Contact pages<br>

 Notes:
 * The provided code includes HTML elements and CSS properties that you haven't learned about yet.
 That's ok because this exercise is about understanding the relationships between the HTML elements and the syntax of the selectors.
 You don't need to understand all the code to be able to complete the exercise.